mavens-group/mavens-group.github.io/webpage/content/publication/kovendhan-2025/index.md

 # Date to publish webpage (NOT necessarily Bibtex publication's date).
 publishDate: '2025-06-06T00:33:47.161082Z'
-abstract: "Background
-Hydrogen evolution reaction (HER) is an electrochemical process for achieving sustainable energy by environment friendly process.
+abstract: 'Background Hydrogen evolution reaction (HER) is an electrochemical process for achieving sustainable energy by environment friendly process.
 To enhance the HER activity, perovskite BaTiO3 oxides are explored as electrocatalysts for hydrogen evolution reaction in acidic solutions.
 The g-C3N4 is a cost-effective, stable, and property tunable catalyst with electrocatalytic properties suitable for